MRADUL9936/ECOM/README.md

 ->FRONTEND
-go to the frontend folder in a new terminal run > "npm i" to install all the packages start the frontend with > "npm run dev"
+go to the frontend folder in a new terminal run > "npm i" to install all the packages start the frontend with > "npm run dev";